charlottea98/ShareTunes/README.md

 **Short description of the project:**

 A musical sharing social media website where you can create a profile and share your favourite music with friends.
-You can both comment like and follow other users and listen to preview of songs fetched from the spotify API.
+You can both comment,like,create posts and follow other users and listen to preview of songs fetched from the spotify API.

 **Instruction to run:**